Walt Whitman (1819-1892) is one of America’s greatest poets.

 This article was posted on Saturday, May 24th, 2008 at 10:23 am and is filed under America, Countries & Cultures, English, Holidays Around the World, Languages, Memorial Day, Podcasts, Poems, Poetry, Poets, USA, Walt Whitman.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “A Recording of Walt Whitman Reading His Poem “America””